nanoframework/nanoFramework.IoT.TestStream/README.md

 > This repository also contains a POC with a dummy .NET nanoFramework application, associated library and tests.
 The configuration of the build system present in the [multi-stage.yml](multi-stage.yaml) pipeline is here only to be able to test the overall pipelines.
 All the associates files like the nuspec and any other element can be ignore.
 > The only important code is present in the [TestStream.Runner](./TestStream.Runner) directory.

+## Download and unzip the artifact

+Go to the [Releases](https://github.com/nanoframework/nanoFramework.IoT.TestStream/releases) page and download the latest `TestStream.Runner.zip`.
+Unzip the file on your Windows machine, it will contain the executable and a folder `agent` which contains the needed scripts and configuration files.

 ## Automatic configuration

 From **an administrator elevated prompt**, to start the automatic configuration run the application with the `-s` option: